Holocaust Memorial Center Library Archive

 - Donations of books, documents and memorabilia relating to the Holocaust and pre-WWII history are welcome.

-- Audio/visual documentaries can be viewed in the library.
+- Audiovisual documentaries may be viewed in the library.
 Duplicates are circulated exclusively to educators.

 The collection specializes in the Holocaust, European Jewish history, and Judaica.
 Pursuant to these three general subjects are strong holdings in the following areas: